NIST Compliance Guide

 If you’d like to learn how UpGuard’s security rating capabilities compare to BitSight and SecurityScorecard, see our guide on SecurityScorecard security ratings vs. BitSight security ratings here.

 Stipulate a regular pen testing schedule in onboarding contracts for all supply chain vendors.
-These tests should test access control security, asset management security, federal information system security, and any relevant risk management frameworks.
+These tests should assess access control security, asset management security, and federal information system security, as well as compliance with relevant risk management frameworks.
+The test findings should be disclosed to your security teams, who will evaluate each vendor’s recovery plan based on their pen test results.
+This effort aligns with the subcategory GV.SC-08, which emphasizes including suppliers in incident planning, response, and recovery activities.

-UpGuard helps you easily track and manage third-party remediation efforts to ensure vendors achieve the minimal security baseline required to execute their response plans successfully.
+UpGuard helps you easily track and manage third-party remediation efforts, ensuring vendors meet the minimum security baseline required to execute response plans successfully.

 Ready to see